Sixth Form Subjects & Entry Requirements

 A Levels and BTEC

-Students join the Sixth Form from our Year 11 and from other schools and they embark upon a challenging and stimulating academic programme of A Level courses, whilst enjoying enhanced roles within the school.
-From September 2018 we are introducing a small number of BTEC courses including Business Studies BTEC Level 3 Subsidiary Diploma (QCF).
+Students join the Sixth Form from our Year 11 and from other schools and they embark upon a challenging and stimulating academic programme of A Level courses, whilst enjoying enhanced roles within the School.
+From September 2018 we have introduced a small number of BTEC courses including Business Studies BTEC Level 3 National Extended Certificate.

 Our purpose is that Sixth Formers leave Ewell Castle as well-rounded young people and experience achieving their potential - or beyond.
 An important aspect of life at Ewell Castle School that makes this happen, is the relationship between Sixth Form students and staff and indeed betwen the Sixth Form and the whole School.
 The quality of pupils' personal development is excellent.
 (ISI Report 2018).